-The dummy's head contacted the frontal airbag but slid left into a gap providing no support for the head.
-This gap mainly was due to the narrow, asymmetric frontal airbag.
-There were no other countermeasures to prevent head contact with hard structures forward of the airbag.
+During the crash, the dummy's head briefly loaded the frontal airbag before sliding off the left into a gap between the frontal and side curtain airbags.
+The frontal airbag was narrow, and there were no other countermeasures to prevent head contact with hard structures forward of the airbag.

-Figure 3 Example of Partial Frontal Airbag Interaction - 2012 Mercedes C250 (CEN1211)
+Figure 3 Example of Partial Frontal Airbag Interaction - 2012 Mercedes Benz C250 (CEN1211)